AugustNagro/java-async-await/README.md

 Abstractions like Future, Rx, ZIO, Uni, etc, are great.
 They provide convenient functions, like handling timeout and retries.

-However, there are serious downsides to implementing your code in a fully 'monadic' style:
+However, there are serious downsides to implementing business logic in a fully 'monadic' style:

 * Often it's difficult to express something with Futures, when it is trivial with simple blocking code.
 * `flatMap` and its aliases like `thenCompose` are generally not stack-safe, and will StackOverflow if you recurse far enough (see unit tests for example).